-13.1.
-You must:

-13.1.1. register with the University at the commencement of your programme of study, the start of each subsequent academic year, and any other times requested by the University.
-By register, we mean full completion of the online registration process when prompted to do so prior to your arrival/return and ensuring that you have been marked as seen on your return to campus.
-This process will be outlined to you in communications from the University.

-13.1.2. notify the University immediately upon registration for your programme of study if you are unwilling to carry out University work or examinations on Saturdays or on certain other days during the year because to do so would be contrary to your religion or belief as defined in the Equality Act 2010.
+- 13.1.
+You must: - 13.1.1.
+Register with the University at the commencement of your programme of study, the start of each subsequent academic year, and any other times requested by the University. - 13.1.2.
+Notify the University immediately upon registration for your programme of study if you are unwilling to carry out University work or examinations on Saturdays or on certain other days during the year because to do so would be contrary to your religion or belief as defined in the Equality Act 2010.